NU-CUCIS/ph5concat/utils/README.md

     the partition key dataset, named 'evt.seq' in this example, created in each group stores a list of unique IDs corresponding to the unique 3-tuples.
 The values in dataset 'evt.seq' are consistent across all groups.
 If the index datasets are stored as a 2D array, for example '/event_table/event_id' whose 2nd dimension is of size 3 storing datasets run, subrun, and evt, then the command-line option can be simply '-k /event_table/event_id'.
+    When option '-c' is used, the partition key datasets will be created as 2D N x 2 arrays, where N is the number of unique partition key values and the two elements in each row are the key value and the count of its repeat in the index datasets.
+This option is expected to create the key datasets of much smaller sizes.
 Requirements for the input HDF5 file:
       1. the group must be the same in option '-k'.
 If '-k' option is not used, the default datasets '/spill/run,/spill/subrun,/spill/evt' must exist.
       2. contains multiple groups at root level